 all around the outside.
 Brush the dough with the beaten egg and sprinkle with more sugar.
 Place on the bottom rack of the oven and bake until the crust is golden and the fruit is soft, about 1 hour.
 Remove from oven and allow to cool slightly on a baking rack.
 If using, sprinkle with the toasted almonds.

-When the galette is no longer hot to the touch, slide onto a cake
+is no longer hot to the touch, slide onto a cake

 plate or pedestal.
 Serve warm or at room temperature.